ChristopherCochet/ChristopherCochet/README.md

 I thrive in environments where I can bridge the gap between business and analytics/data science/technology.

-Trust that you'll find some fun examples of data science and cloud projects here.
+I trust that you'll find some fun examples of data science and cloud projects here including end to end deployment ML pipeline.

 :mailbox: Don't hesitate to reach out out!